ferociousfox/react-help-que/README.md

 ### Altering State with setState()
 State cannot be altered directly.
 We can only alter state using setState(), which only takes a key value pair.

+## Unique IDs (UUID) & Mapped Component Lists
+When multiple instances of the same component in the same spot occurs, unique keys are very important, because they allow React to differentiate between these similar components, and hone in on any that may need to be updated individually, instead of re-rendering them all.

 ## Input
 ### Refs